tamradhwajojha/activity-tracker-react/README.md

-This is made by Tamradhwaj Ojha
+This is made by Tamradhwaj Ojha Ji
 <<<<<<< HEAD
 # React + Vite